SteveCTOS/SteveCTOS/README.md

     -  On the new server run "CreateUpdateBashrcEntries.sh" which will copy the saved .bashrc files to their respective
     -  users home folders.

+  21. Install Deadlock utility
+    -  sudo apt install db-util

+    - Now you can run Deadlock.sh each morning the server is switched on.
+    -
     - ***END***